Mellon Undergraduate Curatorial Fellowship

-The Summer Academy is a one-week intensive program consisting of workshops, tours, field trips and networking events with museum professionals.
-They will be offered in summer 2014, summer 2015, and summer 2016 at each partnering museum.
+The Summer Academy is an intensive one-week paid program consisting of workshops, tours, field trips, and hands-on activities with museum professionals.
 Summer Academies are designed to provide a rich experience in the museum environment and expose participants to career options related to art and art history.

 How long is the Summer Academy?

-Summer Academy participants must spend one week at their host museum.
+Summer Academy participants spend one week at the host museum.

 Yes.
-Summer Academy participants will receive a daily per diem.
-If students do not live in the location of the Summer Academy host museum, a modest travel and housing stipend may be provided.
+Summer Academy participants will receive a daily per diem, and group housing is provided.

-How many students will be selected for each Summer Academy?
+How many students can participate in the Summer Academy?

-15 students will be selected for each Summer Academy at each museum.
+Fifteen students are selected for the Summer Academy at each partner museum.

-Should I attend a college close to one of the partner museums?
+Do I need to attend a college close to one of the partner museums to participate?

 Yes, this is preferred.
-Fellows selected from the Summer Academies for the Fellowship program will be paired with a mentor at the host museum with whom they will work with on projects and meet regularly during the academic year and summer.
+Fellows selected from the Summer Academies for the Fellowship program will be paired with mentors at the host museum with whom they will work on projects and meet regularly during the academic year and summer.

 How long is the Fellowship Program?

-Fellows can expect to spend two years at the host museum working with a curatorial mentor and museum staff.
-During the academic year, fellows must meet with their mentors and with a local program coordinator on a regular basis.
-In the summer, fellows will have 10-week intensive summer internships.
-Fellows will also participate in a yearly national convening at one of the partner museums rotating annually, and will engage their counterparts across the country in an online community platform.
+Fellows spend two years at the host museum working with a curatorial mentor and museum staff.
+During the academic year, fellows meet with their mentors and with a local program coordinator on a regular basis.
+In the summer, fellows participate in more intensive 10-week, full-time appointments.

 Yes.
-Once selected as a fellow, students will receive $4,000 during the academic school year to alleviate financial pressures which might otherwise require a student to pursue part-time work or work study arrangements.
-In addition, fellows will receive $6,000 during the summer internships.
-A housing and travel stipend may also be provided to fellows during the summer internships.
+Fellows receive a stipend of $4,000 during the academic school year to alleviate financial pressures that might otherwise require a student to pursue part-time work or work/study arrangements.
+In addition, each fellow receives $6,000 plus a housing stipend during the summer internship.

 How are fellows selected?

-Students must first apply to a Summer Academy held at one of the partnering museums.
-After completing the Summer Academy, participants will submit supplemental materials and have in-person interviews for consideration for the fellowship program.
+Students must first participate in a Summer Academy.
+After completing the Summer Academy, participants will submit supplemental materials and have in-person interviews to be considered for the Fellowship program.

 How many students will be selected to be fellows?

-Two students will be selected at Curatorial Fellows.
+Two students will be selected as Curatorial Fellows.

-No. Students must apply and participate in the Summer Academy in order to be considered for the Curatorial Fellowship program.
+Yes.
+Students must participate in the Summer Academy in order to be considered for the Curatorial Fellowship program.
 Following the Summer Academy, eligible students will have access to a separate application for the Curatorial Fellowship.

-If I applied to a 2015 Summer Academy and was not selected to participate in it, can I re-apply to a 2016 Summer Academy?
+If I applied to a Summer Academy and was not selected to participate, may I re-apply the following year?

-Yes, you may apply to the program if you still meet all the eligibility requirements.
+Yes, you may reapply to the program if you still meet all eligibility requirements.